hapijs/hapi/API.md

             - `options` - the server validation options, merged with an object containing the request's headers, params, payload, and auth credentials object and isAuthenticated flag.
             - `next(err)` - the callback function called when validation is completed.
-    - `status` - HTTP status-code-specific validation rules.
+    - `status` - HTTP status-code-specific payload validation rules.
 The `status` key is set to an object where each key is a 3 digit HTTP status code and the value has the same definition as `schema`.
 If a response status code is not present in the `status` object, the `schema` definition is used, expect for errors which are not validated by default.
-    - `sample` - the percent of responses validated (0 - 100).
+    - `sample` - the percent of response payloads validated (0 - 100).
 Set to `0` to disable all
       validation.
-Defaults to `100` (all responses).
+Defaults to `100` (all response payloads).
-    - `failAction` - defines what to do when a response fails validation.
+    - `failAction` - defines what to do when a response fails payload validation.
 Options are:
         - `error` - return an Internal Server Error (500) error response.
 This is the default value.
         - `log` - log the error but send the response.
-    - `modify` - if `true`, applies the validation rule changes to the response.
+    - `modify` - if `true`, applies the validation rule changes to the response payload.
 Defaults to `false`.
     - `options` - options to pass to [Joi](http://github.com/hapijs/joi).
 Useful to set global options such as `stripUnknown` or `abortEarly` (the complete list is available